ivos-projects/VuLLM/README.md

 huggingface [website](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).

 ## Installation
 Start by creating a virtual environment and install the dependencies.
+Python 3.11.6 was used in this project

 ```bash
 python -m venv venv